sderev/wslshot/README.md

   * Or automatically detect `/assets/images/` or other typical folders for this use case.
 * Fetch the most recent screenshot or specify a number of recent screenshots to fetch.
 * Control automatic staging of screenshots when copied to a git repository.
-* Set a default output format (Markdown, HTML, plain text of the path) and specify a custom format per operation.
+* Set a default output style (Markdown, HTML, text) and specify a custom style per operation.

 ## Installation